Indonesia bans sex outside marriage as parliament passes sweeping new criminal code - KTVZ

 “All have agreed to ratify the (draft changes) into law,” said lawmaker Bambang Wuryanto, who led the parliamentary commission in charge of revising the colonial-era code.
 “The old code belongs to Dutch heritage … and is no longer relevant.”

-The crime of blasphemy, already on Indonesia’s books, now carries a possible five-year prison term.
+The world’s largest Muslim-majority nation, Indonesia has seen a rise in religious conservatism in recent years.
+Strict Islamic laws are already enforced in parts of the country, including the semi-autonomous Aceh province, where alcohol and gambling are banned.
+Public floggings also take place in the region for a range of offenses including homosexuality and adultery.

-Rights groups and critics warned that the new code will “disproportionately impact women” and further curtail human rights and freedoms in the Muslim-majority country of more than 270 million people.
+A previous draft of the code was set to be passed in 2019 but was postponed after nationwide protests prompted Indonesian President Joko Widodo to intervene.
+In a televised address at the time, Widodo said he decided to delay the vote after “seriously considering feedback from different parties who feel objections on some substantial content of the criminal code.”

-A previous draft of the code was set to be passed in 2019 but was postponed after nationwide protests.
+In the lead up to Tuesday’s vote, rights groups and critics warned that the new code would “disproportionately impact women” and further curtail human rights and freedoms in the country of more than 270 million people.

-Human Rights Watch Indonesia Researcher Andreas Harsono warned the laws were open to exploitation.
+Human Rights Watch Indonesia Researcher Andreas Harsono said the laws are “a setback for already declining religious freedom in Indonesia,” warning that “non-believers could be prosecuted and jailed.”

 “The danger of oppressive laws is not that they’ll be broadly applied, it’s that they provide avenue for selective enforcement,” he said.